tflo/SlipFrames/readme.md

 By (Blizz-)default, these frames are 100% opaque and always receive mouse clicks.
 This is a good starting point, but lacks flexibility.

-Some third-party unit-frame addons allow you to set transparency and click-through, but the settings are buried in a settings panel or require slash commands.
+Some third-party unit frame addons allow you to set transparency and click-through, but the settings are buried in a settings panel or require slash commands.
 As a result, they become permanent either-or settings, making hot swapping impossible.

 ## Usage